Technology Is Only Effective When Paired With Solid Instructional Practice

 Where’s the Inspiration?
 Guidance?
 Leadership?

 One can argue that you can learn anything about math, science and many other subjects using a resource such as Khan Academy.
 However, the same point could be made about using a resource commonly referred to as a textbook.
 Why don’t traditional textbooks work?
 They are boring and it would take a lot of inspiring to encourage someone to grab a textbook and read it from cover to cover.
 While Khan Academy may make learning convenient, the videos are equivalent to taking a textbook and having the boring monotone teacher lecture about it.
 Can you learn from it?
 Absolutely!
 Are you eager to jump in and learn?
 No way!
+Fortunately, teachers can harness the power of some of the best webinar software and deliver presentations live, with plenty of options for audience engagement so the whole class can interact with the content.

 An effective classroom teacher serves as the conduit to inspire students to learn something new, guide them to be passionate about something in this world and lead them down a pathway that will allow the public to feel confident that the next generation will be able to take the wheel and steer us in the right direction.